Dynatron oscillator: How they work

 The dynatron and transitron oscillators differ from many oscillator circuits in that they do not use feedback to generate oscillations, but negative resistance.
-A tuned circuit (resonant circuit), consisting of an inductor and capacitor connected together, can store electric energy in the form of oscillating currents, "ringing" analogously to a tuning fork.
+A tuned circuit (resonant circuit), consisting of an inductor and capacitor connected together, is "almost" an oscillator: it can store electric energy in the form of oscillating currents, "ringing" analogously to a tuning fork.
 If a tuned circuit could have zero electrical resistance, once oscillations were started it would function as an oscillator, producing a continuous sine wave.
 But because of the inevitable resistance inherent in actual circuits, without an external source of power the energy in the oscillating current is dissipated as heat in the resistance, and any oscillations decay to zero.

 In the dynatron and transitron circuits, a vacuum tube is biased so that one of its electrodes has negative differential resistance.
 This means that when the voltage on the electrode with respect to the cathode is increased, the current through it decreases.
 A tuned circuit is connected between the electrode and the cathode.
 The negative resistance of the tube cancels the positive resistance of the tuned circuit, creating in effect a tuned circuit with zero AC resistance.
 A spontaneous continuous sinusoidal oscillating voltage at the resonant frequency of the tuned circuit is generated, started by electrical noise in the circuit when it is turned on.